 The Commission concluded that the main reasons behind the tragedy were, “failures in communication … [which] resulted in a decision to launch 51-L based on incomplete and sometimes misleading information, a conflict between engineering data and management judgments, and a NASA management structure that permitted internal flight safety problems to bypass key shuttle managers” .

 While the Challenger shuttle disaster occurred as a result of flawed communication and imbalanced power dynamics between American stakeholders who shared similar cultural traits, cultural clashes have often been identified as the root cause behind a number of tragic accidents in aviation history: among these, the crash of Korean Air Flight 801 in Guam in 1997 that was attributed to the pilot’s decision to land despite the junior officer’s disagreement .
 Similarly, the crash of Avianca Flight 52 (a scheduled flight from Bogotá to New York) in 1990 was seemingly caused by the failure to share low-fuel data between the pilots and the controllers and by misunderstandings about the emergency procedure to follow , paired with unspoken social norms like avoiding the direct questioning of authority (high PDI cultural dimension, typical of Latin-American cultures).

-Interestingly, those societies that — to varying extents — rank high on the PDI, IDV, and LTO indexes are usually located in Asia and South America: it’s worth noting that the AT Kearney Global Services Location Index 2017 indicated India, China, and Malaysia as the top locations for outsourcing in terms of financial attractiveness, people skills and availability, and business environment, while other Asian and Latin American countries followed closely .
+Interestingly, those societies that — to varying extents — rank high on the PDI and IDV indexes are usually located in Asia (both Confucian- and Southern Asia clusters) and in Latin America: it’s worth noting that the AT Kearney Global Services Location Index 2017 indicated India, China, and Malaysia as the top locations for outsourcing in terms of financial attractiveness, people skills and availability, and business environment, while other Asian and Latin American countries followed closely .